San Diego Creditor Harassment Attorneys

-The Fair Debt Collection Practices Act ("FDCPA") is a Federal law created by Congress to prevent illegal debt collection practices.
-The FDCPA applies only to third-party debt collectors and it will protect you only if a third party is harassing you.
+The Fair Debt Collection Practices Act ("FDCPA") is a Federal law created by Congress to prevent illegal collection practices.
+The FDCPA applies only to third-party collectors and it will protect you only if a third party is harassing you.
 Similarly, Congress limited the application of the FDCPA to personal debts.

 Business debt is not covered.
 Companies often sell charged-off collect accounts to third-party companies.
 Some debt collection companies in San Diego collect for the creditor.
-The debt collection companies that violate the FDCPA or RFDCPA may be liable by the government for violations and may be subject to lawsuits.
+The collection companies that violate the FDCPA or RFDCPA may be liable by the government for violations and may be subject to lawsuits.

 The California Fair Debt Collect Practices Act ("RFDCPA") is equally important.
-Unlike the FDCPA, the California law protects consumers from deceptive, abusive, or unfair debt collection by creditors and debt collectors.
+Unlike the FDCPA, the California law protects consumers from deceptive, abusive, or unfair collection by creditors and debt collectors.

-For example, the Federal Trade Commission files cases against debt collectors for FDCPA violations.
+For example, the Federal Trade Commission files cases against collectors for FDCPA violations.
 For over 25 years our debt collection defense attorneys have been suing creditors for breaking the law before, during, and after filing bankruptcy.